bhageena/bhageena.github.io/_posts/blog/2016-09-30-what's new in C#6.md

 In C# 6, we can import the static members of a class into our namespace.
 This means we can use the static members of a class directly with no need to qualify them with their namespace or type name.
 The format is `using static` followed by the type whose static methods you wish to import.

-Often we use a class static methods throughout our code.
+Often we make abundant use of static methods in our code e.g. the utility methods.
+Calling the static methods requires it's class name to precede it.
 Repeatedly typing the class name can obscure the meaning of your code.
 A common example is when you write classes that perform many numeric calculations.
 Your code will be littered with @System.Math.Sin, @System.Math.Sqrt and other calls to different methods in the @System.Math class.
 The new `using static` syntax can make these classes much cleaner to read.
 You specify the class you're using:

 ```csharp